Ed

 BonhoefferWinter/Spring 2025: Bonhoeffer and Nationalism

-While more information will be coming, we can tell you this much: Dr. Terese L. Smallwood, Dean of United Lutheran Seminary and the James Franklin Kelly and Hope Eyster Kelly Associate Professor of Public Theology, will be our speaker on the theme "Bonhoeffer and Nationalism."
-The event will be held at Cacapon Resort State Park.
-The event will be held 5-6 February 2025, beginning at 2:00 p.m. on Wednesday and concluding 12:00 noon on Thursday.
-The event is open to clergy and seminarians of all judicatories.
+Dr. Terese L. Smallwood, Dean of United Lutheran Seminary and the James Franklin Kelly and Hope Eyster Kelly Associate Professor of Public Theology, was the speaker for the Winter/Spring 2025 Synod Clergy Continuing Education Event on the theme "Bonhoeffer and Nationalism."
+The event was held at Cacapon Resort State Park, 5-6 February 2025.

 Dr.